Humanities PGR Virtual Open Week 2024

 When you submit your application, you must include each of the below required documents:

-• Copies of the academic transcript and certificate from both your Bachelor's and Master's degrees.
-If your Master's degree is pending, please provide an interim transcript;
+• A copy of your Master's academic transcript and certificate.
+If your Master's degree is pending, please provide an interim transcript.

-• You must nominate two academic referees (including one from your most recent institution).
-Your referees will be contacted directly via the Referee Portal following submission of your application form.
-You may wish to contact your referees to request they submit your reference in a reasonable timeframe as this forms part of the review process;
+• The names of two academic referees, including one from your most recent institution.
+Your referees will be contacted directly via the Referee Portal following the submission of your application form.
+You may wish to notify your referees to submit their references promptly, as this is part of the review process.

 Interview requirements